It’s a place locals bitterly refer to as Europe’s adult Disneyland.

 The Chocolate Museum

 Chocolate lovers rejoice!
 Let’s learn about the history of chocolate as an obscure American ingredient to its conquering of a continent using Barcelona’s port.
-All while stuffing your mouth.
+All while your children stuff their your mouths.

-Here you’ll find creative things to do for kids like the ‘Chocolate Artists‘ activity where they make sculptures and even paint in chocolate.
+At the Museu de la Xocolata you’ll find creative things to do with kids like the ‘Chocolate Artists‘ activity where they make sculptures and even paint in chocolate.
 The interactively tasty workshops are great for adults too.

 Get a 5% discount booking online at Barcelona Tourisme clicking the button below.

-Some free activities included in ticket prices are: penguin feedings, elephant training sessions, dolphin shows, and the “farmer’s task” workshop that teaches children how to look after animals.
+Some free activities for kids included in ticket prices are: penguin feedings, elephant training sessions, dolphin shows, and the “farmer’s task” workshop that teaches children how to look after animals.

 The Port Cable Car